Application and Organization Questions:

 Your vet will able to run a test and tell you whether or not your dog has been infected.
 It is recommended that this test be ran yearly, even for dogs on monthly prevention.
 Symptoms don’t usually develop until significant damage has already occurred to the heart.
 Dogs can have a wide range of symptoms, with some having no symptoms at all.
 Symptoms usually occur because of heart failure and include: coughing or coughing up blood, heavy or difficult breathing, unwillingness or intolerance to exercise, and signs of congestive heart failure, including fluid distention of the belly and pulsation of the jugular veins in the neck.

 Yes, but treatment is expensive and hard on a dog.
 A dog receives a series of injections into the muscles of their back.
 The regular treatment consists of two injections for two consecutive days.
 The split treatment consists of one (1) injection one month prior to the regular treatment.
 The prevention pill is then started one month after the two consecutive injections and is continued for the dog’s life.
 Heartworms will not return if the prevention pill is given monthly for the life of your dog.
 If the prevention pill is discontinued at any point, the dog is then at risk of re-infection.
-If you adopt a boxer that has been treated for heartworms, ABR or your vet will go over the “\do’s and don’ts in detail before you take the dog home.
+If you adopt a boxer that needs to be treated for heartworms, the vet will go over the “\do’s and don’ts in detail before you take the dog home.
 Most important is to keep your dog calm for six (6) weeks after the last injection.
 Exercise restriction is very important because as the drugs are killing the worms in the arteries, the worms can break off and travel to block parts of the blood vessels.
 This is known as pulmonary thromboembolism (PTE).
 PTE results in obstruction of the blood flow to parts of the lung, is very serious, and can be fatal.
 Keeping the dog quiet allows the body time to slowly break down and absorb the dying worms.
 Ideally, a dog should remain crated to ensure a calm environment.

 The major complication to treatment is PTE.
 PTE is associated with signs of fever, heavy or fast breathing, and coughing.
 Observation of any of these critical signs necessitates a visit to your emergency vet center.
 In its worst form, PTE can result in sudden death.
 Back pain is often noted as a minor complication of the injections into the muscles of the back, but it usually relieved within a week.